JustinBrow/Genshin-Impact-comic-downloader/README.md

 ---
 ### Notes
 Was originally supposed to use Invoke-WebRequest primarily, but I have not yet figured out how to parse the HTML.

+A prime example of whether or not you could rather than whether or not you should.

 Was not tested against the non-English langauge versions of the comic.
 Simply changinging the URL to the desired languange version in the script *may* do the trick, but I make no promises.
 Additionally, I don't take any steps to verify that the file/folder names are acceptible to Windows which could cause issues with non-English versions.